deanblackborough/godot-platformer/README.md

 - Landing quirks — corner cases (literally!) where the player lands strangely when clipping onto tile edges
-- State naming — current states include “State” in their names; redundant and will be cleaned up soon
 - General roughness — early systems are in place but still very WIP; lots of polish passes to come
-- Player is behind enemies

 ## Credits